-The definition of torpor, which is technically known as temporal heterothermy, is: a strategy used by birds allowing their core body temperature to drop when needed, usually as a response to external stimuli.
+The definition of torpor, which is technically known as temporal heterothermy, is "a strategy used by birds allowing their core body temperature to drop when needed, usually as a response to external stimuli."
 What the phalarope does that mean?
-It means certain species of birds can respond to adverse weather and food-availability by decreasing their metabolism and body temperature.
+It means certain species of birds can respond to adverse weather and food availability by decreasing their metabolism and body temperature.
 Need more simplification?
 'Bad weather and no food mean bird get sleepy.'
 I literally cannot make it easier to understand.

-Which bird species go into torpor?
+Which birds go into torpor?

 Likely, a wide variety of birds can enter into a torpor-like state.
 However, the species most known for their incredible torpor abilities are the goatsuckers (poorwills, nighthawks, oilbirds) and hummingbirds.
-Larger species are less likely to enter into a true torpor state, as the length of time required to bring their internal temperatures back to its normal state.
+Larger species are less likely to enter into a true torpor state, as the length of time required to bring their internal temperatures back to their normal state.
 Outside of the goatsuckers and hummingbirds, what other species enter into a torpid state?
 The Greater Roadrunner of the desert southwest will enter into a shallow torpor during the winter months.
 Why?
-Some of its main prey items, like lizards and snakes, go into hibernation decreasing their availability to the Greater Roadrunners.
+Some of its main prey items, like lizards and snakes, go into hibernation, decreasing their availability to the Greater Roadrunners.
 There are also several types of birds in the tropics that use a shallow torpor during the cooler rainy season, such as manakins.

 Which of these species has the most impressive bouts of torpor?
 I guess that depends on your opinion of impressive.
-The Common Poorwill, for instance, can remain completely inactive for as much as 94% of the winter season, in the southern extent of the range.
+The Common Poorwill, for instance, can remain completely inactive for as much as 94% of the winter season in the southern extent of the range.
 Scientists have recorded body temperatures as low as 41°F (5°C) with oxygen consumption reduced by over 90%!
 The longest documented torpor state in a Common Poorwill is reportedly 25 consecutive days.
 Wow!

 A recent study from the Andes Mountains of South America recorded a hummingbird, the Black Metaltail, as decreasing its body temperature to as low as 37.9°F (3.3°C).
-This is a new record, for the lowest controlled body temperature decrease in birds!
+This is a new record for the lowest controlled body temperature decrease in birds!
 How impressive is this?
 These hummingbirds were decreasing their body temperatures by over 86°F (30°C).
 BOOM.
 If you still cannot grasp how impressive that is, imagine a typical, healthy human.
 If a healthy human's core temperature drops by approximately 36°F (2°C), they will become hypothermic.
 However, this 6-gram bird can accomplish this task in half an hour.
 Birds are amazing.
 Do not forget it.